 Express Export loans are for owners who want to begin or enhance their international exporting business.
 To qualify, you must prove the money will be used to fund your day-to-day operations, inventory orders and to refinance debts related to that part of your business.

 Because many conventional lenders associate international business operations with higher risk, the SBA guarantees up to 90% of the funding to help borrowers receive approval.
 These loans have a maximum amount of $500,000.
 It’s important to note that the CARES Act changes do not alter the maximum loan amounts for Export Express loans.

 SBA Express vs. Export Express vs. Standard 7(a) Loans

 SBA Express Loans SBA Export Express SBA Standard 7(a) Maximum Loan Amount $500,000* $500,000 $5 Million SBA Percent of Guaranty 50% 90% for loans of $350,000 or less, 75% for loans greater than $350,000 85% for loans of $150,000 or less, 75% for loans greater than $150,000 SBA Turnaround Within 36 hours Within 24 hours 5-10 business days

 What Are the Terms of SBA Express Loans?

-The rates, fees and other details of SBA loans are designed to make them more accessible and palatable to small business owners.
+The rates, fees and other details of SBA loans are designed to make them more accessible to small business owners.